Edinburg Course Information

 Bereavement Coordinator Certificate

-You will participate in group discussions of case vignettes, learn to formulate a bereavement care plan, and role play facilitating a support group.
-You will receive tools, such as discussion guides and sample care plans, and engage in hands-on activities to learn skills that you can immediately implement upon completion of the training.
+In this program, you will engage in group discussions centered on case vignettes, learn how to develop a bereavement care plan, and practice facilitating a support group through role play.
+You’ll receive practical tools—including discussion guides and sample care plans—and participate in hands-on activities designed to build skills you can apply immediately after completing the training.

 Details: